itsayellow/hue-api-docs/README.md

 While using a condition with `"eq"` and `"0"` seems to work just fine, Philips Hue rules never use `"eq"` with `"0"`.
 They always instead use `"lt"` with `"1"`.
 Why?

+There are a maximum number of conditions in a given rule.
+The limit **may** be 8, like actions

 #### Rule Operators